The Journey to Realness: Transforming Pain into Beauty

 This woman was ostracized in a town where everyone knew her business.
 She could not hide from the other women’s ridicule or the condemning stares.
 So she avoided the courtyard in the early morning when the other women were there, choosing to go when she could be alone.
 And then…

-By the time I reached my early twenties when a suicide attempt had failed, I often drank myself into a stupor to numb the pain.
+By the time I reached my early twenties, when a suicide attempt had failed, I often drank myself into a stupor to numb the pain.
 I was divorced and had a miserable off-and-on relationship with someone as messed up as I was.

-And then it happened – suddenly and without warning – Jesus showed up at my empty well!
+And then it happened – suddenly and without warning, just like our friend at the well – Jesus showed up in the midst of my emptiness!
 It’s funny; in our misery, we muddle along day in and day out.
 Days stretch into years.
 Pain and sorrow become as commonplace as your morning bowl of oatmeal.
 No surprises.
 No hope.
 No desire or longing to cling to.
 We do life anesthetized.
-But just leave the slightest crack for Jesus to enter, and all of heaven breaks out into thunderous applause, dancing and singing, and all sorts of merriment!
-With a wink and a nod from God, Jesus joyfully erupts into our lives!

-When I drift too far from the well, Jesus becomes a man on a mission, touching the depth of my heart—taking my breath away.
+When I drift too far from him, Jesus becomes a man on a mission, touching the depth of my heart—taking my breath away.
 Literally!
 Just like the woman at the well who was blown away by her Jesus encounter.
 She ran as fast as she could to tell everyone about it.
 She no longer cared one rip about what people thought of her.
 She was a new creation in Christ, a beloved daughter of the King, and no one would redefine her ever again!
-She was forgiven and loved more deeply than she ever thought possible – and so are we – every last one of us!
+She was forgiven and loved more deeply than she ever thought possible – and so are we – every one of us!

-You cannot encounter the Living God and not be changed – it’s impossible.
+You cannot experience the Living God and not be changed – it’s impossible.
 So, get yourself over to the well, leaving just the teeniest crack in your heart, and then hang on for the ride of your life!

 Let heaven rejoice,